stephenfuqua/stephenfuqua.github.io/_posts/2015/2015-10-04-authentication-and-authorization.md

 ---
 layout: page
-title: "Authentication and Authorization"
+title: FligthNode Authentication and Authorization
 date: 2015-10-04
 comments: true
-category: API
-tags: [auth, FlightNode]
+tags: [architecture, FlightNode]
 ---

 Here is a a brief demonstration of authentication and authorization using the FlightNode.Identity API.
 Significant help developing this received from [ASP.NET Identity 2.1 with ASP.NET Web API 2.2 (Accounts Management)](http://bitoftech.net/2015/01/21/asp-net-identity-2-with-asp-net-web-api-2-accounts-management/)